Decorative neutral curve divider

 What is the main difference between SOC 2 and HECVAT?

-SOC 2 is a broad, industry-agnostic compliance framework created by the AICPA, while HECVAT is specifically designed for higher education institutions, addressing their unique risks, regulations, and IT environments.
-SOC 2 evidence is valuable, but higher-ed requires a more tailored assessment — similar to completing a detailed security questionnaire.
+SOC 2 is a broad, industry-agnostic compliance framework created by the AICPA, while HECVAT is purpose-built for higher education institutions and addresses their unique risks, regulations, and IT environments.
+SOC 2 evidence is valuable, but higher-ed requires a more tailored assessment, similar to completing a detailed security questionnaire that accounts for FERPA, campus health data, research compliance, and shared service ownership.

 Why do Colleges & Universities prefer the HECVAT?

 Higher education faces challenges such as decentralized IT, student data privacy (FERPA), and research compliance.
-The HECVAT was built to evaluate these areas in greater depth than general frameworks like SOC 2 — much like how an institution may ask for vendor-specific diligence similar to a SOC 2 review.
+HECVAT was built to evaluate these areas in greater depth than general frameworks like SOC 2.
+A typical R1 campus runs 40+ distinct data environments across academics, health services, and athletics, and HECVAT is explicitly designed to evaluate that surface area.

 If I already have a SOC 2 report, do I still need a HECVAT?

 Yes.
 A SOC 2 report helps demonstrate strong security controls, but most universities still require a HECVAT because it directly maps to the EDUCAUSE framework and covers education-specific risks.
-The overlap is helpful, and teams often reuse policy language as they would during security questionnaire automation.
+The overlap is helpful, and most teams reuse 40 to 50% of SOC 2 language during security questionnaire automation, but HECVAT still has to be completed in full.

 How long does it take to complete a HECVAT?

 Depending on preparation, vendors usually spend anywhere from a few days to two weeks.
-Having structured security documentation, SOC 2 evidence, and prior questionnaire responses ready significantly speeds up the process — especially when managed in a centralized platform like Iris to avoid manual rework.
+Having structured security documentation, SOC 2 evidence, and prior questionnaire responses ready significantly speeds up the process.
+Iris customers routinely cut HECVAT turnaround from 12+ days to under 3 by keeping an approved answer library centralized in Iris, avoiding manual rework.

 Who created the HECVAT and why?

-The HECVAT was created by EDUCAUSE, the largest community of IT leaders in higher education.
-They recognized the need for a standardized assessment to help institutions evaluate vendors consistently and improve cybersecurity across the sector — similar in intent to the standardization behind security questionnaires in the broader enterprise market.
+The HECVAT was created by EDUCAUSE, the largest community of IT leaders in higher education, to help institutions evaluate vendors consistently and improve cybersecurity across the sector.
+The intent lines up closely with the standardization behind security questionnaires in the broader enterprise market, with the added goal of reducing duplicate work for small campus security teams.

 Related Articles